dansmyers/IntroToCS/Labs/8-EUOUAE.md

 Tip: you can check if a letter `c` is not in the set of vowels using

 ```
-if c not in `aeiou`:
+if c not in 'aeiou':
     # Do something if c is not a vowel
 ```